kolbytn/mindcraft/README.md

   - `OPENAI_API_KEY` (and optionally `OPENAI_ORG_ID`)
   - `GEMINI_API_KEY`
   - `ANTHROPIC_API_KEY` (and optionally `OPENAI_API_KEY` for embeddings. not necessary, but without embeddings performance will suffer)

+  You can also use Ollama instead.
+  To install the models used by default (generation and embedding), execute the following script:
+  `ollama pull mistral && ollama pull nomic-embed-text`

 Clone/Download this repository